 Trains are also another way to travel around Mongolia between destinations.
-But trains can be expensive.
+However, trains can be expensive.
 Most long-distance train rides will cost about $100 US dollars.
-Trains are reliable ways to travel in Mongolia, but again, they may not get you to the exact destination that you seek.
+While trains are reliable ways to travel in Mongolia, they may not get you to the exact destination that you seek.
 So, you’ll have to be prepared to hire a driver too.

 Ulaanbaatar is certainly the main hub for all of Mongolia, but there are a few other cities that are worth exploring too.
 Here, we will give a brief overview of the top city and town destinations in Mongolia.

 Most people think of Mongolia as a remote frontier, still hidden from tourists, the capital is the exact opposite of that image.
 Instead of isolation, this busy city is home to over 1 million people.
 It is the central hub for all of Mongolia and is extremely modern.

 While most tourists will travel here first, before heading to the countryside, this city is important for the history buffs.
 The National Museum of Mongolia is here and there is also the famous monument to Genghis Khan.